 Faith, Family and Fixing the Lodge

 When you look at the DVD cover for "Christmas Lodge" it is a bit misleading because it conjures up this image of a sappy, romantic drama at a snowy lodge, presumably set over Christmas.
 The truth is that whilst the movie ends with a snowy Christmas at this beautiful lodge and features a sweet little romantic drama "Christmas Lodge" is more of a religious movie all about having faith in God's guiding hand.
-Now I know some people who have watched "Christmas Lodge" and have been seriously disappointed as it's not what they thought it would be but watched in the knowledge that this isn't just a sweet Christmas romance and is about faith it ends up a touching little drama for all the family, very innocent, very sweet and very safe.
+Now I know some people who have watched "Christmas Lodge" have been seriously disappointed as it's not what they thought it would be but watched in the knowledge that this isn't just a sweet Christmas romance and is about faith it ends up a touching little drama for all the family, very innocent, very sweet and very safe.

 Now ignoring that part of "Christmas Lodge" which is about having faith in God and what you have left is a charming, inoffensive but very obvious romantic drama, although it is light on the drama.
 It doesn't take a genius to work out that Mary and Jack will end up becoming an item and with this beautiful lodge as a backdrop it is all very cute and sweet.
 In fact it is also very wholesome and innocent with it all being peachy clean, in fact so peachy clean that it is a little too much.
-But it is charming and as the story eventually wends its way to it being Christmas at the lodge with snow covering the ground it delivers the much anticipated picture perfect scene of the snowy lodge.
+But it is charming and as the story eventually wends its way to it being Christmas at the lodge, and with snow covering the ground it delivers the much anticipated picture perfect scene of the snowy lodge.

 But there is the religious side to "Christmas Lodge" which ranges from various mentions of God, heaven, having faith in the Lord as well as using the story of Jesus to remind someone about doing good.
 Now none of that bothered me, yes it was at times less than subtle but it fitted in with the very innocent and wholesome drama.
 But as I already mentioned I know that some people who have watched "Christmas Lodge" have been offended by the religious aspect and disappointed in the fact it is not really a Christmas movie or at least not coming across how it looks.
 But if you are a believer and want a wholesome movie which touches on faith & family then "Christmas Lodge" should be on your watch list.

-Aside from that well to be honest the acting wasn't the most convincing and whilst both Erin Karpluk and Michael Shanks look the part the overly inoffensive nature of t"Christmas Lodge" makes their characters a little unbelievable, basically for a romance the chemistry is never shown.
+Aside from that, well to be honest the acting wasn't the most convincing and whilst both Erin Karpluk and Michael Shanks look the part the overly inoffensive nature of "Christmas Lodge" makes their characters a little unbelievable, basically for a romance the chemistry is never shown.
 But they look the part and have a gentleness about them which makes it easy to warm to their characters, in fact it is easy to like all the cast from Michelle Creber who plays Jack's daughter Charlene to John Innes who is Grampa.

 What this all boils down to is that if you plan to watch "Christmas Lodge" because of the Christmassy scene on the DVD cover makes you think it will be a pleasant Christmas movie be warned because it is not so much about Christmas and romance but about faith & family.
 But if you are looking for a pleasant movie for all the family which touches on having faith in God then "Christmas Lodge" is well worth watching.